microsoft/vscode-wiki/Virtual-Workspaces.md

 Until extensions have adopted the new capability, we came up with an internal list of extensions that we think should be disabled in virtual workspaces.
 The list can be found [here](https://github.com/microsoft/vscode/issues/122836).

-Of course, extension authors are in better position to make this decision.
+Of course, extension authors are in a better position to make this decision.
 Once a extension has adopted the capability, we will remove the extension from the list.

 ## Disable functionality when a virtual workspace is opened